Perimenopause – why we need to talk about it

-There are some subtle and some not-so-subtle signs and symptoms that occur throughout the menopausal transition.
+Some subtle and some not-so-subtle signs and symptoms occur throughout the menopausal transition.
 The symptoms of perimenopause and menopause are the same.
 It's just if you still have periods, you may rule out menopause as a cause.
 But having periods, albeit somewhat irregular periods, during perimenopause is very common.

 First signs of perimenopause:

 - Decreasing fertility

 If you are experiencing any of the first signs of perimenopause and are in your 40s or 50s, then you may be experiencing perimenopause.

 A private blood test, such as a Menopause Blood Test, measures five key hormones to assess your menopausal status.
 A blood test can also be helpful as menopausal symptoms can be like the symptoms of a thyroid condition, so some tests will enable you to check the status of both, giving you the confidence to decide how to move forward.